Three youths arrested in relation to alleged burglary

 Whitianga police put out the alert across the district and they were found by Hamilton Police after crashing the vehicle into a fence.

-All three, aged 13, 14 and 15, will be appearing in Hamilton District Court tomorrow on charges of burglary.
+All three, aged 13, 14 and 15, will appear in Hamilton District Court tomorrow on charges of burglary.

 AdvertisementAdvertise with NZME.